-Bud and Grae Lewis, purveyors of fine Japanese Fusion Sandwiches served 'hot dog-style' began four and a half months ago in Portland and overnight became consistently listed among food cart "foodies" as one of the top ten food carts in town.
+Bud and Grae Lewis, purveyors of fine Japanese Fusion Sandwiches served 'hot dog-style' began four and a half months ago in Portland and overnight became consistently listed among food vehicle "foodies" as one of the top ten food vehicles in town.
 The rich, creamy combination of American bakery rolls and delicious, grilled polish sausages served with unique Japanese-inspired sauces and toppings took the street-eats crowd by storm.
 Domo Dogs' amazing blending of flavors that touch each of the diner's taste buds created a new taste sensation that leaves them bobbing their heads and giving the thumbs-up and sometimes even making what Budd and Grae have come to call the sound they make as "The Domo Moan", well, it's no longer just going to be just a Portland thing.
 DOMO DOGS IS COMING TO SALEM!!!

 Beginning Wednesday, October 6th, the Domo Dog trailer, discernible by it's big red market umbrella, moves onto what may well be Salem's first bonafide "food pod", as they're called in PDX.
 The pod is located near the cross of Silverton and Lancaster, precisely at 3905 Silverton Rd.
 NE where a behemoth quadruple BarBQ rig huffs and puffs and turns out some of the best smoked meats in town called TNT BarBQ.
-Other quality food carts are already eye-ing the location and may be moving in soon, some of them coming from PDX, as well.
+Other quality food vehicles are already eye-ing the location and may be moving in soon, some of them coming from PDX, as well.